Discovering the diverse landscapes of hispaniola

 Intimate boutique lodgings

-Active exploration reveals the true spirit of the destination, inviting travelers to engage with dynamic water sports, historical walks through colonial cities, and excursions into the deep, verdant countryside.
+Active exploration reveals the destination’s true spirit.
+Book excursions for dynamic water sports, historical walks through colonial cities, or off-road tours into the deep, verdant countryside.

 Aquatic sports excellence

-Cabarete attracts kiteboarding enthusiasts with consistent trade winds, while Bayahibe offers calm waters ideal for scuba diving and snorkeling.
+Cabarete attracts kitesurfing enthusiasts with consistent trade winds.
+Bayahibe offers calm waters ideal for PADI-certified scuba diving and snorkeling.

 Colonial history tours

-Santo Domingo’s Zona Colonial features the first cathedral of the Americas and centuries-old cobblestone streets steeped in heritage.
+Santo Domingo’s Zona Colonial, a UNESCO World Heritage site, features the Americas’ first cathedral and cobblestone streets steeped in heritage.

 Inland jeep safaris

-Rugged vehicles traverse sugar cane fields and river valleys, providing insight into rural agricultural life and local communities.
+Rugged vehicles traverse sugar cane fields and river valleys, providing insight into rural agricultural life and connecting with local communities.

 A fusion of culinary traditions